Normative and descriptive statements: the moral and political implications

 Both kinds of statement can be controversial or unpopular.
 But only a normative statement can rightly be judged to be evil.

 Therefore, a normative statement is the only kind of statement that can justly be subject to censorship or moderation of any kind.
-Descriptive statements are not politically relevant in any sort of polity (online or offline).
+Descriptive statements are not politically relevant except (in the case of a forum) off-topic rules, rules against personal attacks, and other rules meant to keep things sane.

-This is not to say that a politician (online or offline) is obligated to follow these principles.
+This is not to say that I think all politicians (online or offline) are obligated to follow these principles.
 Merely that I consider these principles to be how a space ought to be governed, especially if it is a debating forum, and especially if it is a geographic polity such as a country.

 Examples